CHN-beta/ovito/doc/manual/advanced_topics/remote_file_access.rst

   The :program:`libssh` library is not identical with the `OpenSSH <https://www.openssh.com>`__ command line programs (:program:`ssh` & :program:`scp`),
   which are installed on most Unix/Linux systems and which support a wider range of SSH connection methods.
-  These tools are, however, difficult to integrate into a cross-platform software such as OVITO.
+  These tools are, however, difficult to integrate into cross-platform software such as OVITO.

 Which SSH connection methods the server side supports depends on the specific configuration of your SSH server.
 Please consult the documentation for your remote system or contact the administrator of your remote host if you are not sure.